VOLTTRON/volttron/services/core/IEEE_2030_5/AGENT_DEMO.md

 The demo will require three terminal windows to be open.
 The first will be for executing the main VOLTTRON process.
 The second will be for executing the 2030.5 server.
 The third will be for executing the agent demo through a web interface.
 For the rest of this document, VOLTTRON_ROOT is assumed to be where one has cloned the volttron repository.

+First configure the server then the VOLTTRON instance and findally the web based demo.

 ## 2030.5 Server

 For the server software we will be using a server from a team at PNNL.
 The GridAPPS-D team has created a 2030.5 server and it is available at <https://pypi.org/project/gridappsd-2030-5/>.
 The source code is still in a private repo, but will be released at some time in the future.